SomeRandomGoose/mlp-optimization/README.md

 ## Credits & Acknowledgments
-This project was conducted as a **personal research initiative** by myself alone.
+This project was conducted as a **personal research initiative** by myself (Ricardo Zwein) alone.
 The idea was to explore different hyperparameter optimization strategies.
 All code was written and tested independently for learning purposes and fun.

 If you have questions or suggestions, feel free to clone this and have fun!